NFPA 1006 Trench Rescue (Non-Certification)

-This course is designed to meet requirements for Trench Rescue based on NFPA 1670.
+Course Content: This course is designed to meet requirements for trench rescue based on NFPA 1006.

 Rural County Host: If you are hosting a class in a rural county (population 150,000 or less) you may not be required to meet the “minimum number of students” for this class.
 Rural County Residents may be eligible for lodging reimbursement to attend HMEP funded classes.
 A requester will need the support of your supervisor to receive funding.
 Contact the HMEP Training Officer with questions at TechHaz@tdem.texas.gov or 512-424-0052.